ehsan1381/Pi_Approximation/README.md

 ~The second step is to translate that final code to C and again optimize for performance and precision.~

+note: the result for python and C is identical : Error=4.1007197638e-12

 In the third step I will add ability to use 128bit floats in the C program

 And lastly will modify the program to run in parallel.